 According to a change in Corporate Tax Law in Turkey, that is published in the Official Gazette dated 5 December 2017 and numbered 30261, corporate tax rate is increased to 22% from 20% to be applied to the profits of taxation periods 2018, 2019 and 2020.
-Aforementioned change is considered in deferred tax calculations as of 31 December 2017.
+Within this context deferred tax is calculated using 20% to be effective from 2021 (prior period 22%) considering the periods when deferred tax assets and liabilities are realised.